 Sun at Six is a family run studio with a focus on classical Chinese joinery, which uses intricate, interwoven joints to create furniture without the use of nails and screws.
 I first learned furniture from my mom, who learned traditional Chinese joinery system from a master in Beijing.

-By using this intricate joinery system, the furniture can acclimatize in real time to extreme changes in temperature and humidity, which cause most furniture to crack and warp.
+By using this intricate joinery system, the furniture can acclimatize in real time to extreme changes in temperature and humidity, which cause most solid wood furniture to crack and warp.

 The joinery in the furniture allows the wood to "breathe" during large swings in temperature or humidity, letting the furniture expand and contract to prevent cracks and warping.

 We’ve put a lot of effort into refining traditional Chinese joinery techniques and introducing them to contemporary work, with the aim of maintaining and featuring the art form.

 Great furniture begins with quality materials: we work hard to find sustainably sourced hardwoods from responsibly managed forests, which are air-dried, hand-sealed, and carefully kiln-dried according to our own recipes.
 We use raw solid wood, not veneer, and all our wood is sustainably sourced, from White Oak, to Black Walnut, to White Ash.
 We focus on high-quality materials first, then bringing out the natural character already present in those materials.

 We use our own house-made tenna oil, a finish we’ve developed over years of testing from tree and nut oils, which is meticulously applied to withstand wear while highlighting the natural character of the wood.